-The Company has started the process of preparation of its consolidated financial statements for the second quarter of 2021 in accordance with IFRS effective for year 2021 whereas the individual financial statements will be included therein.
-In accordance with the planned dates, consolidated financial statements will be approved for issue not later than 30 August 2021 and after this date the same will be publicly made available to third parties.
+The Company has started the process of preparation of its consolidated annual financial statements for 2021 in accordance with IFRS effective for year 2021 whereas the individual annual financial statements will be included therein.
+In accordance with the planned dates, the management expects the consolidated annual financial statements to be approved for issue no later than 30 April 2022 by the Board of Directors of the company, after which date the report will be publicly available to third parties.